 Most women with endometriosis get pain in their lower abdomen.
 Some may notice nothing or only discomfort that starts a few days before their period and subsides as the period ends.
 Other women have constant severe pain.
 And if an implant grows in a sensitive area, you might get pain with certain activities, such as exercise, sex or going to the toilet.

 You can have severe endometriosis with little or no pain, and mild endometriosis with severe, continual pain.
 The pain depends more on where the implants are, rather than the amount of endometrial tissue you have.

 In endometriosis, the most common reasons women first see a doctor are pain or because of trouble getting pregnant.
 In a 2018 survey among more than 350 women with endometriosis using the HealthUnlocked website, 83 per cent said pain was the main reason for their first visit to the doctor and 8 per cent went because of trouble conceiving.

 Many women have endo for years before they seek help – they may not have symptoms, or they believe their very painful periods or other problems are ‘normal for them’.
 This ‘normalisation’ is sometimes reflected by doctors who wrongly see some symptoms as ‘just part of being a woman’.

-‘If you know something isn’t right don’t be fobbed off by tests that say you’re OK when you know you’re not’– response in 2018 HealthUnlocked survey among women with endometriosis
+‘If you know something isn’t right don’t be fobbed off by tests that say you’re OK when you know you’re not’– response in 2018 HealthUnlocked endometriosis survey

 In the 2018 HealthUnlocked survey, a quarter of women said they waited between 5 and 10 years for a diagnosis.
 A further quarter waited from 10 to 20-plus years – so overall half of women in the survey took more than 5 years for their endometriosis to be confirmed.
 At the other end of the scale, just under 10 per cent said they were diagnosed within 6 months.